NeedleVoid/Needlevoid/README.md

-I'm Clover (or Soda if you like) and I'm currently playing often right now on PT
+I'm Clover (or Soda if you like) and I'm sometimes playing PT.

 Just a  small note, if I blocked your invites or hid you it's probably because either: